Back to all posts

 Think of it like building a custom suit.
 The fabric, the cut, the lining, and the small details all come together to create a polished, professional look.
 The same principle applies to your folders.
 You can select from various paper types, sizes, and finishes to get the exact feel you want.
 You can also add functional elements like pockets and business card slits, or go for premium touches like foil stamping to really make an impact.
 Let’s walk through the key options you’ll want to consider.

-Choose the Right Paper, Size, and Shape
+Start with the Basics: Paper, Size, and Shape

 The foundation of your presentation folder is the paper it’s printed on, also known as the paper stock.
 This choice affects everything from durability to how colors appear.
 A thicker, heavier cardstock (like a 14pt or 16pt) feels more substantial and professional in your client’s hands, signaling quality before they even see what’s inside.
 You can choose from many sizes, paper types, and printing options to make your folders unique.
 The most common size is 9″x12″, designed to comfortably hold standard letter-sized documents.
 However, custom sizes are often available if you have different materials to present.
 Your choice of paper is the first step in creating a folder that not only looks good but also holds up to the task.